 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)."
 The new guidance requires that the lessee recognize the assets and liabilities that arise from leases.
+In July 2018, the FASB issued ASU No. 2018-10, "Codification Improvements to Topic 842, Leases."
+The updated guidance focuses on codification improvements to Topic 842, as part of the FASB improvement project.
 The guidance will be effective for the Company fiscal year beginning April 1, 2019, and interim periods within that year.
-The Company is currently evaluating the potential effect of the adoption of ASU 2016-02 on our financial position and results of operations.
+The Company does not currently anticipate the adoption to have a material impact on our financial position or results of operations.